awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 You can check the status of your request at any time from the **Requests** tab of the [ Server Products](https://aws.amazon.com/marketplace/management/products/server) page\.
 The new version will be reviewed and, if successful, published as a new public version of your product\.
 If there is an issue, the status may show **Action required**\.
 Select the request to see details, including any issues\.

-If your request is successful, your existing users will receive an email notifying them the new version is available, linking to the version's release notes, and suggesting that they upgrade to the latest version\.
-You will also receive a copy of the email in your root AWS account email\.
+If your request is successful, your existing users will receive an email message notifying them that the new version is available, linking to the version's release notes, and suggesting that they upgrade to the latest version\.
+You will also receive a copy of the email message in your root AWS account email\.

 ## Giving AWS Marketplace access to your AMI<a name="single-ami-marketplace-ami-access"></a>